Keys to helping your business prepare for the new year

 The senior leader in any organization owns this task.
 Leaders inspire the creation and implementation of the plan.
 They ensure that it is concise, understandable, executable and is communicated throughout the organization.
 Used on a regular basis, the plan becomes a key part of the disciplined process to set goals and measure performance.

-I have been involved in planning for over 20 years – both in the military and in my consulting business.
+I was involved in planning for over 20 years – both in the military and in my consulting business.
 In the military, I learned from other great leaders the effectiveness of what we called “500 Day Plans.”
 500 days, or 18 months, was as far enough to effectively plan due to the ever-changing military environment.

-Impact on Employees
+Impact on Team Members

-WHEN PLANS ARE put in writing, people take them seriously – they become “real.”
+When plans are put in writing, people take them seriously – they become “real.”
 Employee respect for and confidence in the leadership grows.
 The plan helps clarify their own performance expectations.
 When implemented, employees become galvanized in their collective focus on what is most important for the organization.
 Engagement increases as they feel more part of the team knowing how their individual performance contributes to the overall mission.

 I wish you the best in your leadership journey!